-The galvanic current shifts the potential of the reinforcement bars in the "patch repair" environment from -240 mV vs. Ag/AgCl by about 300 mV to the level of the potential of the reinforcement bars in the corrosive environment (about - 550 mV vs. Ag/AgCl), efficiently eliminating the "corrosion cell", even slightly cathodically protecting the reinforcement bars by currents of about 1 - 3 mA/m steel surface.
-The cathodic protection cedes temporarily by increasing the "corrosivity" of the environment in the cathodic compartment increasing the NaCl concentration from 1,5 % to 2,0 % and the steel potentials of the reinforcement bars in the patch repair environment shift temporarily slightly positive of the potentials of the reinforcement bars in the corrosive environment.
-The performance of the SFG anode in preventing incipient anodes is illustratively shown by the depolarisation measurements executed by disconnecting the SFG anode from the system: Complete depolarisation in solution is obtained within 3 hours (refer to Fig. 4 above), different from concrete where it takes at least 24 hours.
+The galvanic current shifts the potential of the reinforcement bars in the "patch repair" environment from -240 mV vs. Ag/AgCl by about 300 mV to the level of the potential of the reinforcement bars in the corrosive environment (U31SFG1, about - 550 mV vs. Ag/AgCl), efficiently eliminating the "corrosion cell", even slightly cathodically protecting the reinforcement bars by currents of about $1 - 3 \text{ mA/m}^2$ steel surface.
+The cathodic protection cedes temporarily by increasing the "corrosivity" of the environment in the cathodic compartment by increasing the NaCl concentration from 1.5 % to 2.0 % inducing a shift of the steel potentials towards more negative values by about 250 mV.
+The steel potentials of the reinforcement bars in the patch repair environment shift temporarily to values slightly positive of the potentials of the reinforcement bars in the corrosive environment.

+The performance of the SFG anode in preventing incipient anodes is illustratively shown by the depolarization measurements executed by disconnecting the SFG anode from the system.
+Complete depolarization in solution is obtained within 3 hours (fig. 5) which is different from concrete where it usually takes 24 hours.
 The potential of the steel rebar in the patch repair environment shifts by about 300 mV rapidly towards the potential of a steel rebar in a passive environment (- 260 mV).
-The steel reinforcement bars in the corrosive environment shift by about 20 mV towards positive values, showing that the main effect of the discrete galvanic point anodes is the elimination of the macro cell by shifting the potentials of the passivated reinforcement bars rather than by protecting the reinforcement bars in the adjacent old concrete by cathodic polarisation.